Dark Stain On Marble Countertop

 About a year ago a dark stain appeared by the sink.
-I don't know what caused the marble stain.
+I don't know what caused the brown marble stain.

 It has darkened a bit with time and even seems that it may be spreading.
 Looking at the edge around the sink it appears as if it goes all the way through the marble (3/4" thick).

 I have read on your site and others about using bleach or peroxide, which I was going to try, but thought I would contact you first for any other insights.

 Good thinking to get some concrete advice about cleaning marble first.

 Experimenting is risky when attempting to remove a stain in marble.
 Often people just start trying different products or methods.
 This is a gamble as many cleaning products could cause further damage to the marble countertop.

 Most homeowners simply don't understand how marble stains occur and know even less on about how to remove natural stone stains.

 The cause of the stain is what we need to figure out first.